 The hardest part about making this crochet pink gingham blanket is shopping for the yarn.
 I’m serious!
 You’ll need to find two colors that are in the same family but separated by a few shades.
 And sometimes when you hold the skeins together, you still won’t believe the colors will work.
 I experimented with Caron Simply Soft in light pink and strawberry and I feel like I have a good representation of pink gingham!
 So if you’re not sure about which yarn to choose, start with Caron in these three exact shades.

-3 skeins each of Caron Simply Soft in White, Soft Pink, and Strawberry.
+3 skeins each White, Soft Pink and Strawberry

 Chain a multiple of 10 plus 1.
 If you use this yarn, 130 base chains is approximately 36 inches wide.
 (It does depend on your own tension, are you tight? or loose?)
 But also, either do 130 +1, or 110 +1, (not 120 or 140) chains.
 Each block is ten wide and I like to have the starting color the same as the ending color.

 Make the base chain in white and with a smaller size hook (H).
 (Chain 130 +1 or 110 +1,) whatever you choose.)

 Row 1: Change hook size to (J), SC into the second chain from the hook and work 1 SC into each of the next 9 chains for a total of 10 SC.
 When you get to the tenth SC, do not finish the last step of the stitch, instead, add in and pull through with soft pink.
 Work 1 SC into each of the next 10 chains with pink.
 While doing this, crochet over the White yarn not in use and bring it along with you laying it along the row of chains as you work.
 Be sure and keep it somewhat taut.
 Change back to white in the tenth stitch and SC with white for the next 10 spaces carrying the pink yarn not in use along with you.
 Continue alternating the colors every ten stitches.